ortus-docs/commandbox-docs/developing-for-commandbox/commands/README.md

 There is no limit to how deeply you can nest your namespace folders.
 CommandBox's built in help and tab-completion will always work via conventions.

+Note: The box.json file can have a key called "ignore" that allows you stipulate folders or files which should not be installed but can be kept in reserve for testing or private purposes.
+Any folder in your namespace that matches that pattern will not be copied during installation.

 ## Making Changes

 Commands are created and stored once for the duration that CommandBox is running.
 If testing changes to a command in the interactive shell, use the `reload` command \(aliased as `r`\) to reload the shell.
 Your changes will immediately be available.
 Using the up arrow to access the shell's history can also be useful here.